Deirdre O'Connell (actress): Awards and nominations

 In 2020, O'Connell received a Special Citation from the New York Drama Critics' Circle for career excellence, including her performance in Lucas Hnath's Dana H. at the Vineyard Theatre.
 She also won the 2010 Ovation Award for Featured Actress in a Play for the role of Judy in the Center Theatre Group production of In the Wake.
 She received 2020 Lucille Lortel Award for Outstanding Solo Show performance in Lucas Hnath's Dana H. and Lifetime Achievement Award in 2022.

-O'Connell was given a special Obie Award in 2005 for sustained excellence of performance and was given a Best Actress award in 2020 for her performance in Dana H.

 In 2022, she won the Tony Award for Best Actress in a Play for Dana H.

+In 2024, she was nominated for Critics' Choice Awards for The Penguin in the Best Supporting Actress in a Movie/Miniseries.
+In 2025, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.